lavabit/libdime/docs/style.md

 ```

 All assignments in conditional statements should not be *bare*.
 That is, the assignment
-should be enclosed in parenthesis and an explicit comparison made to denote the intnetionality
+should be enclosed in parenthesis and an explicit comparison made to denote the intentionality
 of the assignment.

 #### Example